 Chefchaouen is a small, charming town in northern Morocco where many of the buildings are painted blue.
 In fact, it’s known as the “Blue City” of Morocco.

 There are many theories for the color.
 Some contend it was painted by Jews escaping the Spanish inquisition (another suggesting they were escaping Hitler in the 1930s).
 Additional arguments say it symbolizes the blue sky and heaven, or the color blue keeps mosquitoes away.
 The most plausible reason given by present residents, however, contends it was just painted blue about 50 years ago to attract tourists.

-Whatever the reason, put Chefchaouen on your list of things to do in Morocco.
-You’ll find its medina (the old town) a mélange of Moroccan and Andalusian style, not surprising given its proximity to Spain.
+Whatever the reason, put Chefchaouen on your list of top things to do in Morocco.
+You’ll find its medina (the old town) a melange of Moroccan and Andalusian style, not surprising given its proximity to Spain.
 There are shops, cafes, and restaurants galore to keep you occupied.

 Give yourself a day just to wander about aimlessly and absorb its charm.
 It’s one of the prettiest towns in the country.
-(A tip: if a street is painted blue it means it’s a dead end.)
+(A tip: if the street itself is painted blue it means it’s a dead end.)